File System Considerations

 This chapter is intended to help you decide which file system is most suitable for your application.
 It points out specific features and properties of the file systems supported by the ESP-IDF, which are important in typical use-cases rather than describing all the specifics or comparing implementation details.
 Technical details for each file system are available in their corresponding documentation.

 Currently, the ESP-IDF framework supports three file systems.
 ESP-IDF provides convenient APIs to handle the mounting and dismounting of file systems in a unified way.
-File and directory access is implemented via C/POSIX standard file APIs, allowing all applications to use the same interface regardless of the specific underlying file system:
+File and directory access is implemented via C/POSIX standard file APIs, allowing all applications to use the same interface regardless of the underlying file system:

 All of them are based on 3rd-party libraries connected to the ESP-IDF through various wrappers and modifications.